 - a.
 Copying may not be used to create, or to replace or substitute for, anthologies, compilations or collections of copyrighted works.
 Replacement or substitution may occur whether copies of various works or excerpts therefrom are accumulated or are reproduced and used separately. - b.
 There shall be no copying of or from copyrighted works intended to be "consumable" in the course of study or of teaching, such as workbooks, exercises, standardized tests, test booklets and answer sheets, and like consumable material. - c.
-Copying may not: - (1) be used as a substitute for the purchase of books, publishers' reprints or periodicals; - (2) be directed by higher authority; - (3) be repeated with respect to the same item by the same teacher in successive semesters or sessions.

-d.
-No charge may be made to a student for a single copy of copyrighted materials beyond the actual cost of reproduction.

-2. Educational uses of music
+Copying may not: - i. be used as a substitute for the purchase of books, publishers' reprints or periodicals; - ii. be directed by higher authority; - iii. be repeated with respect to the same item by the same teacher in successive semesters or sessions. - d.
+No charge may be made to a student for a single copy of copyrighted materials beyond the actual cost of reproduction. - 2.
+Educational uses of music be "consumable" in the course of study or of teaching, such as workbooks, exercises, standardized tests and answer sheets, and like material.